 The time it takes to transfer transcripts to Penn Foster can vary.
 Still, it takes 1-2 weeks to evaluate official transcripts once received.
 During this period, Penn Foster allows you to start your first few courses, so you're not losing time while waiting for the evaluation to complete.

 At Penn Foster, there are no set start dates.
 That means you can enroll in a high school program or a college degree when you’re ready.
-To learn more about transferring credits, getting your transcripts from a previous school, or getting started, reach out to our Admissions team at 1.888.427.6500.
+Request more info to learn more about transferring credits, getting your transcripts from a previous school, or getting started, or reach out to our Admissions team at 1.888.427.6500.